 This year’s Forum will focus on sharing the myriad of therapeutic experiences that can be delivered through outdoor experiential journeys and nature-based health practices.
 Many of these approaches and improving wellbeing are being practiced in combination with mainstream approaches to health care, as well as complimentary and allied health and indigenous on-country approaches.
 These kinds of practices are being used across the life course, from early childhood resilience-building, youth at risk interventions, post-traumatic growth, disability life enhancement, family therapy, suicide prevention, recovery from domestic violence, workplace wellness, team and leadership development, to aging well, and more.

 Baptist Care SA Mylor Adventure Camp will be home to the Forum, where attendees will be able to paddle a section of the Onkaparinga River, enjoy experiential workshops in nature, fly over the trees on a long flying fox, explore the metaphors inherent in adventure or learn about local bush tucker and bush medicine on a nature walk with Indigenous elders.
-There will be moments for mindful reflection, bush art, taichi, yoga in the morning or at sunset and we will hear from some well known global experts in the field of nature and adventure therapy.
-Space for ‘Slow Time’ and informal discussions will also be part of our theme.
+There will be moments for mindful reflection, bush art, tai chi, yoga in the morning or at sunset and we will hear from some well known global experts in the field of nature and adventure therapy.
+There will also be space for ‘Slow Time’ and informal discussions.

 Prior to the Forum